sunnyaws1984/google_adk/adk_projects/loop-agent/README.md

 adk web
 ```

-Then in the web interface, enter a prompt like:
-"Generate a LinkedIn post about what I've learned from JJ Tech Agent Development Kit tutorial."

 The system will do below changes:
 1. Generate an initial LinkedIn post
 2. Review the post for quality and compliance with requirements